+I love my Trini food!
 The last time I visited Trinidad I was 5 months pregnant with Angelo.
 Flights are expensive and I knew it would be quite a while before I saw my family again.
 I went after the carnival season in June June 2010.
 I sent mum a list of things I wanted to eat, before I left.
 I planned to gorge myself on yummy goodness for me… and baby of course.
 The sunshine and Vitamin D would also be a good because baby was due in winter that year.
-I had nine days of bliss and good food in Trinidad for my babymoon.
+I had nine days of bliss and good Trini food, while on my babymoon in Trinidad

 It’s no exaggeration when I say the way to my heart is a Trini Dalpuri roti.
 I had my fair share of it when I visited home back in 2010.
 I wasn’t a blogger then or you know I would have been taking food pics like crazy, selfie, selfie.
 A few days ago I spotted a blog post by Ronke Lawal on Who’s For Dinner blog.
 In her blog Ronke said, Language may be diluted but food has a way of reminding us of who we really are.
 Food for me is where my comfort lies